-Here are a few comments about my musical style and goals, which can all be read in under ten minutes.
-Or, just the essential description of my work, stated in the first three paragraphs, can be read in one minute.
-First, I am a neo-traditional, melodic, narrative, tonal composer whose music might be generally grouped in style with early 20th-century classical symphonists like Sibelius, Vaughan-Williams, Rachmaninoff, Prokofiev, Ravel, Delius, Holst, and others.
+Here are a few comments about my musical style and aesthetic goals, which you can read in about ten minutes (or just the essential first three paragraphs in one minute).
+First, I am a formally trained, neo-traditional, melodic, narrative, neo-tonal composer whose music might be grouped in style with early 20th-century classical symphonists like Sibelius, Vaughan-Williams, Rachmaninoff, Prokofiev, Ravel, Delius, or Holst.

-That may sound like a disparate group of composers, because their music sounded nothing alike.
-However, collectively, they proved to me that great tonal music could still be written during the same time as the music of their early atonal and Modernist contemporaries, like Schoenberg and Stravinsky, and has even outlived or out-performed them.
-All of the above tonal symphonists were close to the same age as those two Modernists; it cannot be said they were of an earlier generation or age, like Mahler and Strauss.
-So, they can by no means be dismissed as mere “19th-century hold-overs”, as I was inaccurately taught in school.
+That may sound like a disparate grouping of composers, because their music sounded nothing alike.
+However, collectively, they proved to me that great tonal music could still be written during the same time as the music of their early atonal, Modernist contemporaries Schoenberg and Stravinsky, and has even outlived or out-performed them.
+All of the above tonal symphonists were close to the same age as those two; it cannot be said they were of an earlier generation or older age, like Mahler and Strauss were.
+So, they can by no means be dismissed as mere “19th-century hold-overs”, as I was inaccurately taught in college.
 Rather, each had a fresh, new, non-derivative, personal voice and just as much right to define “new music” as Schoenberg, whose experiments have remained only marginal for a century.
 Let that last (italicized) statement sink in a second.

 The people who essentially dismissed the above composers in favor of Modernism have been proven wrong in their predictions, and it’s time to let go of that assumption.
 It is profound that these composers have lived on, because it implies that narrative tonality in classical music, imaginative and well crafted, can continue to be infinitely varied and viable in perpetuity, even in the midst our own prevailing Postmodernism.
-This bit of historical precedent aside, and more to the point, I simply compose music that I, myself, would like to hear, if I was sitting in the concert hall.
+This historical precedent aside, and more to the point, I simply compose music that I, myself, would like to hear, if I was sitting in the concert hall.
 I compose with no other agenda than the simple idea that music should both sound beautiful and be expertly crafted.
 It is enough of a challenge for me just to try to accomplish that.

-I lament, however, that within my own tradition, the composition of excellently crafted, tonal, classical music has become a lost art and remains the most difficult form of musical craft to compose well.
+I lament, however, that within my own tradition, the composition of excellently crafted, tonal, classical music has become a lost art and remains the most difficult form of music to compose well.
 This is not unlike the loss of great representational craft in sculpture and painting.
 (Could anyone sculpt Michelangelo’s “David” now?)
-To match anywhere near the quality of the composers I have named above requires a far more rigorous training than American universities now typically include in their curricula for composers, at least in regard to tonal craft.
+To match anywhere near the quality of the early 20th-century symphonists I have named above requires a far more rigorous training than American universities now typically include in their curricula for composers, at least in regard to tonal craft.
 Even after earning a doctorate in composition, I had to devote decades to additional self-teaching to learn the tonal craft I was not taught, and to apply all my theory training in counterpoint, harmony, and form to my own style.
 (Unfortunately, even that advanced theory training is no longer part of the composition curriculum at many schools.)
-Since I am often asked, in that regard I must regretfully add that composition students looking for traditional tonal training now are unlikely to find it as a composition major at any American university, both because the faculty discourage it and because they lack that skill, themselves.
-It might be better to undertake an apprenticeship with a composer who is writing the kind of music you hope to learn.
+Since I am often asked, I must regretfully add that composition students looking for traditional tonal training now are unlikely to find it as a composition major at any American university, both because the faculty discourage it and because they lack that skill, themselves.
+It might be better and less expensive to take composition lessons with a composer who can and is writing the kind of music you hope to learn.
 (See the “Composition Lessons” link, above.)

 I would like to propose and issue a call for a renaissance of this lost tonal craft as a kind of “third rail” in today’s classical music scene, and a necessary one, if classical composition is to once again contribute great works to our standard repertoire.
 By the first rail, I mean the kind of “academic” classical music just mentioned.
-It might be considered well-composed for its style but happens to be in a style almost no one really enjoys hearing, at least not more than once, outside of the ivory tower, so the reality is that it will never enter the standard repertoire.
-It occupies less than the width of a hairline on the pie chart of all recording sales and music downloads (including Pulitzer and Grammy-winning music.
+It might be considered well-composed for its style but happens to be in an inbred style almost no one really enjoys hearing, at least not more than once, outside of the ivory tower, so the reality is that it will never enter the standard repertoire.
+It occupies less than the width of a hairline on the pie chart of all recording sales and music downloads, including Pulitzer and Grammy-winning music.
 Most classical radio stations will not play it (except perhaps on a special show in the middle of the night), knowing almost everyone will change the station within the first minute.

 Into this void comes what I call the second rail, which is the reverse situation — music in a style people might be able to like, but which is simply not well crafted enough to enter the standard repertoire of great masterworks, either.
-This music is mostly written by dilettantes, performers, and insufficiently trained composition students, often with professional-looking web sites to imply that they have had years of serious composition study or training when they have not.
+This music is mostly written by dilettantes, performers, and prematurely ambitious composition students, often with hip, professional-looking web sites to imply that they have had years of serious composition study or training when they have not.
 (Or, a few may have degrees, but serious training was clearly not provided.)
 This kind of music often does show off good performance skills and clever concepts, but with a composing techniques that can be learned in about an hour by any self-proclaimed composer.
 You cannot proclaim you are a dentist and open a dentist’s office, but anyone can proclaim himself a composer without revealing that he is only an amateur at it.
-They are free to do this, of course, but the bottom line is that in the twenty years or so since it has emerged, it has also failed to produce any more increase in the standard repertoire than the first rail, though a piece may have been entertaining or novel enough for a single hearing.
+They are free to do this, of course, but the bottom line is that in the twenty years or so since this trend has emerged, this rail has also failed to produce any more increase in the standard repertoire than the first rail, though some pieces may have been well-performed, entertaining, or novel enough for a single hearing.
 Much of it, while attractively consonant for any five seconds, quickly becomes a static, boring kind of noodling around on a scale or mode, because the composer has no understanding of forward-pulling harmonic progression or modulation through a progression of keys.
-I have, however, known many composers in both rails who have managed to live from one single hearing to another, ending up with a stack of pieces that were only played once or a few times (or put onto a CD that sells fewer than 100 copies or downloads), which then sadly go into the waste bin when they died.
+I have, however, known many composers in both rails who have managed to live from one premiere to another, ending up with a stack of pieces that were only played once or, at most, a few times (or put onto a CD that sold fewer than 50 copies or downloads), which then sadly went into the waste bin when they died.
 This has been perfectly fine for their own enjoyment, and still is, if one wishes to do it.
-However, it is has not been fine for the repertoire.
+However, it is has not been fine for the repertoire, which remains a vacuum.

 One example of universal timelessness in music that is important to my work is “narrative”, a sense of a linear story unfolding and moving toward a goal.
 It is universal and timeless, because story-telling has been a part of every culture throughout all of history, still is, and arguably will always remain so.
 Yet, there are composition teachers who tell students that narrative is an outdated and naive concept.
 Could this be a way to avoid exposing the fact that they, themselves, lack the skill to compose a credible narrative?
 What the twentieth century taught us, or should have taught us, is that, without tonality, harmonic progression, and a truly engaging linear melody, it becomes much more difficult with music alone to pull the ear forward through time and create a perception of narrative.
-Thus, “new music” tends to get loaded up with extra-musical concepts to try to create and maintain the interest that is lacking in the music alone, like theatrics, texts, or ironic and sardonic, biting social commentary.
+Thus, “new music” tends to get loaded up with extra-musical concepts to try to create and maintain the interest that is lacking in the music alone, such as theatrics, texts, or ironic and sardonic, biting social commentary.
 After all, the best defense is a good offense.